junjiefly/jmap/README.md

 ################
-jmap is a tool used to store million to 100 millions k-v ojects in local server and costs less memory.
+jmap is a tool used to store million to 100 millions k-v objects in local server and costs less memory.

 first of all,you should estimate your requirements.